yagoferrer/map-tools/README.md

     ]);
   }
 ```
-Now you can use the power of Crossfilter to update Markers!
+Now you can use the power of Crossfilter to update Markers.
+In this example it finds the city with larger population and makes the marker to bounce.
 ```javascript
 map.updateMarker(population.top(1), {move: map.bounce});
 ```